letchepare/vuejs-datetimepicker/README.md

 ### The first day of the week

-By default, the datetime-picker renders Sunday as the first day of each week.
+By default, the datetime-picker renders Monday as the first day of each week.
-If you want to use Monday instead, set the `firstDayOfWeek` property to `1`:
+If you want to use Sunday instead, set the `firstDayOfWeek` property to `0`:

 ```
-<datetime … firstDayOfWeek="1"></datetime>
+<datetime … firstDayOfWeek="0"></datetime>
 ```

 ## License